pavuzu/technical-interview-questions/docs/Javascript.md

 ### Explain the concept of scope in JavaScript.

-**Scope in JavaScript**:
-- Scope refers to the accessibility and visibility of variables, functions, and objects in a particular part of your code during runtime.
+Scope refers to the accessibility and visibility of variables, functions, and objects in a particular part of your code during runtime.

-- In JavaScript, there are two main types of scope: global scope and local scope.
+In JavaScript, there are two main types of scope: global scope and local scope.

 **Global Scope**:
 - Variables declared outside of any function or block have global scope.